 A common attack vector against public websites is injecting content which claims to be from that website.
 In reality, it’s content that’s hosted elsewhere.
 Once it’s loaded and executed on a customer’s computer, it likely takes advantage of them in some way.
 Those attackers might use XSS attacks, injecting malicious iFrames or Clickjacking.

 Obviously, these kinds of attacks erode your customers’ trust in your organization.
-They often confuse them, which leads to abandoning a shopping cart or an uptick in support tickets.
+Those attacks often confuse them, which leads to abandoning a shopping cart or an uptick in support tickets.
 The monetary costs for these attacks have a real impact on your business.

 How does a Content Security Policy help?